0alacrity/helloworld/README.md

 A python program I made for class.

+Time to add something new